 Colleagues must observe the following guidance in respect of receiving or giving gifts and hospitality.
 Remember, even when following this advice, colleagues must still complete the Group’s Gift Register.

-- Never give the impression that the award of business is conditional upon gifts or hospitality.
-Nor should Halfords' colleagues ever ask or encourage a third party to provide a gift or hospitality to them.
+2) Never give the impression that the award of business is conditional upon gifts or hospitality, or ask / encourage a third party to provide a gift or hospitality.

-- Gifts received from suppliers must never be accepted on a personal basis and must instead be placed in a raffle for charity, other than:
+3) Gifts received from suppliers must never be accepted on a personal basis and must instead be placed in a raffle for charity, other than

-- Samples received from suppliers will not become the personal property of any individual, unless purchased through a properly organised sample sale.
-Samples may be removed for evaluation as part of a colleague’s role (and returned at the end of the evaluation), but only where line manager's approval is obtained through the existing samples logging system.
+5) Samples received from suppliers will not become the personal property of any individual, unless purchased through a properly organised sample sale.
+Samples may be removed for evaluation as part of a colleague’s role (and returned at the end of the evaluation), but only where Line Manager’s approval is obtained through the existing samples logging system.

-- Never offer or give a gift to a public official, including foreign public officials.
+1) Never offer or give a gift to a Public Official, including Foreign Public Officials.

-- Never make a cash payment to a public official other than in an official capacity.
+2) Never make a cash payment to a Public Official other than in an official capacity.

-- For certain roles it is appropriate to have dinner with a supplier (eg when on a foreign trip or at an exhibition).
+1) For certain roles, it will be appropriate to have dinner with a supplier (e.g. when on a foreign trip or at an exhibition).

-- Meals and entertainment (including sporting/music events) are acceptable provided:
+2) Meals and entertainment (including sporting/music events) are acceptable provided they are:

-- they are incidental to a business-related event(s);
+- incidental to a business-related event(s); b. reasonable in value;

 - given in good faith;

-- line manager consent is obtained prior to the activity and a form submitted to the Company Secretary.
+- approved by a Line Manager prior to the activity and recorded on the appropriate form submitted to the Company Secretary.

-Where hospitality is being offered, we should seek to pay and/or reciprocate at least half of the time and when more than one colleague is involved and Halfords is paying, the most senior employee must pay.
-Any such payment may be recoverable as expenses but only if it is incurred in accordance with our Expenses Policy which must be observed at all times when paying for hospitality.
+4) Where hospitality is being offered, Halfords should seek to pay and/or reciprocate at least half of the time and when more than one colleague is involved and Halfords is paying, the most senior employee must pay.
+Any such payment may be recoverable as expenses but only if it is incurred in accordance with the Expenses Policy.